KatBrookfield/hugo-site/content/post/1-working-with-hugo.md

 hugo new post/my-first-post.md
 ```

-You can either edit the post in your terminal or use an editor, I am using Visual Studio Code at the moment as it let's you do a preview of your md file.
+You can either edit the post in your terminal or use an editor, I am using Visual Studio Code at the moment as it lets you do a preview of your md file.
 Once you're done editing your post, do not forget to change the value of *draft* to *false*, otherwise your post won't be published.

 ## Render your website